 Your business plan.
 Is your business sustainable?
 Make sure you have included detailed market research to establish the demand for your business and economic projections to demonstrate demand in the future.

 Interested in learning more about entrepreneurial finances?
-Check out the Entrepreneurial Smarts section of our Financial Literacy database or Ask a Librarian for additional suggested reading and resources to help improve your 5 C's.
+Ask a Librarian for additional suggested reading and resources to help improve your 5 C's.